 - Buy travel insurance before you go.
 I bought mine online at Visitor’s Coverage.
 They aggregate multiple companies to find you the best deal for your needs.

-Travel is a physical sport and you have to be in good shape to deal with it.
+Travel is a physical sport and you must be in good shape to deal with it.
 In 5 days I did 60,502 steps.

 Have you been to Mexico City or Mexico?
 What were your favorite things to do there?
 Please leave a comment below.